sagemathinc/cocalc-doc/source/howto/google-api.rst

 .. image:: img/go-to-link.png
      :width: 50%
+     :alt: go to link

 Copy that link from the terminal output.
 Open a new browser tab and paste it in, and visit that link.
 If you have more than one Google account, choose the same account you used when creating your `credentials.json` file.
 Log into your Google account when you are prompted to do so.
 You will see a ``Sign in`` confirmation message with a code to be copied:

 .. image:: img/oauth-sign-in.png
      :width: 50%
+     :alt: sign in

 Click the icon to copy the code to your clipboard.
 Then paste it into the CoCalc terminal session that is waiting for it and hit Enter.
 After a few seconds, you will see the selected columns of sample data:

 .. image:: img/verify.png
      :width: 40%
+     :alt: verify

 Second and later runs
 ---------------------